 The SUTC produces DAISY (Digital Accessible Information System) recordings on CD to standards set by the RNIB (Royal National Institute of Blind People).
 Recordings of entire books are archived in the RNIB’s national library and made available to users nationwide.

-Approximately 50 volunteer readers give an hour per week to record texts.
+Volunteer readers can give an hour per week to record texts.
 Wherever possible, the SUTC recruits volunteers with expertise in the students’ subject areas and readers of foreign languages are usually native speakers.